10+ Years in Automation, PLC and HMIs. Working with most major Automation and Instrumentation vendors

-Variants offer no value unless you are looking to create functions that behave differently depending on data passed to it.
+Variants offer no value unless you are looking to create functions that behave differently depending on data passed to them.

 Consider this example:

-You have an application that consists of 20 valves, these valves are all the same hardware type and have all of the same signals.
+You have an application that consists of 20 valves, these valves are all of the same hardware types and have all of the same signals.
 They all share the same parameter structures except for a few parameters that denote how the valve behaves.

 Take a look at the below image, you can see that the interface is exactly the same, because its the same function block, but the data being passed is different on the "Data" Variant InOut.

 At face value, looking at the two blocks, nothing appears to be any different.
 But inside the block, the function is reacting to the Variant "Data" value being different.

 Checking Variant Type